 - Unemployment Rate: 5.1%

-With ample career opportunities in business, finance, and publishing, Minneapolis finds itself among the best cities for young professionals, and even one of the best big cities in the U.S.!
+With plenty of career opportunities in business, finance, and publishing, Minneapolis finds itself among the best cities for young professionals, and even one of the best big cities in the U.S.!
 As the headquarters for major corporations like Target, US Bank, and Ameriprise Financial, in addition to opportunities at publishing companies like Graywolf Press and Milkweed Editions, it can be easy to find a job here.
-Minnesota’s largest city is also one of the healthiest cities in the U.S., thanks to its abundance of parks and outdoor activities.
-And while it may be a thriving metropolis, Mill City ranks high for climate efforts thanks to its Green Zones Initiative, which supports communities that have been disproportionately affected by pollution.
+Minnesota’s largest city is also one of the healthiest cities in the U.S., partly due to its abundance of parks and outdoor activities.
+And while it may be a thriving metropolis, Mill City ranks high for climate efforts thanks to its Minneapolis Climate Action Plan and Green Zones Initiative, which supports communities that have been disproportionately affected by pollution.
 Living in Minneapolis gives you access to a thriving live music scene and incredible pro sports teams like the Minnesota Vikings (NFL), Minnesota Twins (MLB), and Minnesota Timberwolves (NBA).

 - Population: 443,072